Here’s a collection of the best video player UI design inspiration and tips on things to think about when designing them.

 The growing popularity of Video Player UI

-A natural consequence of this rise in popularity for videos is that designers will be working to design products, websites, and apps that contain more video player UI components as well.
-To help in this task, I’ve curated this post of the best video player UI designs for inspiration, as well as design tips.
+A consequence of the rise in popularity of videos is the demand for designers to work with video-based interfaces, websites, and apps.
+Designers need to be able to design video player UI components.
+To help in this task, I’ve curated this post with good video player UI design inspirations, as well as some design tips.

 Tips for designing a video player UI